 If the above schedule does not work for you, you might consider taking private lessons instead.
 It costs slightly more, but you get personalized attention and lessons can be scheduled at your convenience subject to coach availability.

 The Learn to Row program costs $370.
-The price includes an equipment levy, taxes and Rowing Canada fees.
+The price includes an equipment levy and taxes.
+It does not include Rowing Canada fees (see Registration).

 Before you register for Learn to Row, send an email to email@example.com or call 604-929-4510 to confirm availability and to get any questions answered.